haystack/listit/HACKING.md

 ## Collectors

 Collectors, found in `src/js/collectors`, add metadata to new or recently modified notes.
-Collectors should listen on the [global event interface](#global-event-interface) for the following events:
+Collectors should listen on the global event interface (see [Event Interfaces](#event-interfaces)) for the following events:

 Event                       | On
 ----------------------------|---------------------------------------------------------